The A.C.N.M. Foundation, Inc. Scholarships and Awards

 A.C.N.M.
 Foundation Excellence in Teaching Award

 This non-monetary recognition is given in honor of one teacher from every ACME pre-accredited/accredited education program each year.
 Candidates are recommended by the students in each program.

 This non-monetary recognition is given in honor of midwives in clinical practice for 25 or more years who are members of ACNM.
 Nominations are made by ACNM affiliates and local groups of midwives as a means of honoring their own stars.

 Scholarships (Basic Midwifery & Graduate Education)

 Basic Midwifery Student Scholarships

 Basic Midwifery Student Scholarships are given to support midwifery students’ education expenses.
 Applicants must be student members of ACNM and enrolled in an AMCB-accredited midwifery education program.
 Applications are judged on academic excellence, financial need and leadership potential criteria.
 The purpose is to encourage individuals to pursue or complete basic midwifery education, thereby increasing the number, quality and diversity of certified nurse-midwives and certified midwives.

 A.C.N.M.
 Foundation Fellowship for Graduate Education

 This award provides a monetary grant that allows CNM/CMs actively enrolled in doctoral or post-doctoral studies to pursue graduate education and research.
-Initiated and funded for 10 years by Ortho-McNeil Pharmaceutical, more recently funding has come from The Teresa Marsico Endowed Scholarship (which can be used for Basic or Graduate education).
+Initiated and funded for 10 years by Ortho-McNeil Pharmaceutical, more recently funding has come from The Teresa Marsico Endowed Scholarship.
 If Marsico funding is used, more specific eligibility criteria may apply because priority is to be given to minority students.